sugarlabs/musicblocks/guide/README.md

 ### <a name="slider"></a>4.8 Generating Arbritary Pitches

-The *Pitch Slider* block is used to launch a widget that is used to generate arbitray pitches.
+The *Pitch Slider* block is used to launch a widget that is used to generate arbitrary pitches.
 It differs from the *Pitch Staircase* widget in that it is used to create frequencies that vary continuously within the range of a specified octave.